Everything there is to know about rising Amazon FBA fees: What the fees are, and what impact they’ll have on your business (backed up with real math)

-#1 is difficult to engineer without expanding your sourcing range.
+#1 is difficult to engineer without expanding your inventory sourcing range.

 #2 is simpler, and my personal choice.

-Within #2, getting more creative about sourcing is impossible to argue with, while decreasing payout threshold is more controversial.
+Within #2, getting more creative about sourcing is impossible to argue with, while decreasing payout threshold is a more controversial option.

 Note I said “could.”
 It remains to be seen how many $7.50 offers exist with all the FBA offer price-shuffling taking place.
-But with lowball FBA prices now forced upward, we may see the bazillions of $5 FBA offers from just six weeks ago now becoming $7.50 FBA offers.
+But with lowball FBA prices now forced upward, we see the bazillions of $9 FBA offers becoming $12 FBA offers.

 And if you’re willing to become a $2 bookseller, this could mean lots of new opportunity.
 Time will reveal all.

-- This is significant for books in the sub-$10 range.
+- This is significant for books in the sub-$12 range.

 - This means very little for sellers in a higher price range / online sourcing.